Thomas-Gottwald/NLP4/README.md

 ## NLP To the Rescue!
 (NLP4)

 This project is an attempt to create a system which uses natural language processing (NLP) techniques to aid authors in performing systematic literature reviews (SLR).
-This system offers some implementations of NLP techniques like for exeample text similarity and key word extraction.
+This system offers some implementations of NLP techniques like for exeample text similarity and key word extraction tailored for the use in an SLR.
 Hereby the current state of the project is focused on aiding the author in the search of relevant studies and the selection of relevant studies.